lit/lit-element/docs/_guide/styles.md

 The value of the static `styles` property can be:

-*   A single tagged template literal:
+*   A single tagged template literal.

     ```js
     static get styles() {